edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 ## Liesbet's Virtual Home

 One of these "treasures" is [Liesbet's Virtual Home](https://ziklies.home.xs4all.nl/) (in Dutch: Liesbet's Atelier).
 This is the old homepage of [Liesbet Zikkenheimer](http://zicnet.nl/), a Dutch Internet pioneer with a background in industrial and graphic design.
 Her homepage is a "treasure" for several reasons.
 First of all, it has a history that goes back to 1995, which makes it one of the oldest Dutch homepages that are still available today.
 Second, Zikkenheimer is an important figure in the history of the Dutch internet.
 To mention a few examples, in 1997 she developed and published [the online version of popular women's magazine Libelle](https://web.archive.org/web/19980526231446/http://www.libelle.nl/libelle/dezeweek/dezeweek.html).
-She also created web sites for the Margriet and Viva magazines, and developed, published and managed several well-known web portals that were specifically targeted at women.
+She also created web sites for the Margriet and Viva magazines, and developed, published and managed several well-known web portals, most of which were primarily targeted at women.
 Finally, Liesbet's Virtual Home is unique because of its structure and design.
 The site is literally structured like a physical house.
 Each page represents a particular room, and to get from, say, the living room to the loft, one needs to navigate through a hallway and two flights of stairs.
 It also has some interactive features that were quite unique at the time of is creation.
 So, the site meets every possible "digital treasure" criterion.

 ## Problems with the live site